How does death affect my reverse mortgage?

 - Non-HECM reverse mortgages have their own rules for surviving spouses.

 The country's most popular reverse mortgage comes with a hard payoff deadline.
 A Home Equity Conversion Mortgage (HECM), the reverse-mortgage program administered by the Federal Housing Administration (FHA), must be paid off after the last borrower passes away or moves out of the residence permanently.
+These facts should be considered before searching for a reverse mortgage lender.

 Surviving spouses not listed as borrowers or executors of the estate have six months to complete this payoff.
 An additional six months can be obtained through extensions.